 posted by: Wildwest on August 24, 2012 8:13am

 Pardon my negative skepticism but why exactly are we dumping tons of hard earned tax dollars into something that will be trashed in 10 years?

 Please put this money towards education and jobs, this city has its needs and more housing for the “poor” is not on top of the list if you ask me.

 posted by: robn on August 24, 2012 11:27am

 This diagram could probably be reworked into something more humanely proportioned and partitioned but the real issue is aggregating poor people in one place.
 The goal should be based upon the 9th Square, mixing subsidized housing with market rate and accepting NO shenanigans from tenants who cause disturbance or damage.

 @Gretchen P, “It is supposed to be mixed-income so maybe they will be looking for young singles (students? artists? folks working in the industrial sites nearby? people working in the clubs on East Street?) and elderly.”
+You jest???

 @Yaakov - this is a Housing Authority of New Haven (HANH) problem - not a North Haven, Guilford, or Woodbridge concern.